cubicool/pydhcpctl/README.md

 pydhcpctl
 =========

-A CPython extension module for querying DHCP leases on a network using the ISC DHCP server.
+vA CPython extension module for querying DHCP leases on a network using the ISC DHCP server.